Alaa-Amgad/Eventaya/README.md

 # Eventaya
-Eventaya is a digital platform (Web &amp; Mobile App) designed to make organizing celebrations easy and stress-free.
-Instead of dealing with multiple vendors, users can book everything they need for their event—venues, décor, photography, and more—all in one place.
+Eventaya is a digital platform (Web &amp; Mobile App) designed to make organizing celebrations easy and stress free.
+Instead of dealing with multiple vendors, users can book everything they need for their event venues, décor, photography, and more all in one place.
-This is an all-in-one event planning application designed to help users organize events easily, efficiently, and enjoyably.
-The app targets users who want well-organized events without wasting time searching for services or vendors.
+This is an all in one event planning application designed to help users organize events easily, efficiently, and enjoyably.
+The app targets users who want well organized events without wasting time searching for services or vendors.
 It provides tools to plan every aspect of an event, from decorations and activities to booking services and managing payments.

 With this app, users can:
 - Find trusted event services like halls, photographers, and decorators.